chipjarred/SOToolTip/README.md

 }
 ```

-#### NSObject Extension
+### NSObject Extension
 OK, so now for the extension on `NSObject`.
 That's where I put the code that actually does the swizzling.

-In order to be able to forward to the previous implementation, I needed a way to store them.
+In order to be able to forward to the previous method implementations, I needed a way to store them.
 I solved that the same way I did for `NSView`.
 I used `fileprivate` global storage:

 ```swift
 // -------------------------------------